Who we help

 ACM, IEEE, and major AI/ML conferences including NeurIPS, ICML, and ICLR run open calls for reviewers.
 This is peer review rather than hackathon judging, but it satisfies the same USCIS criterion.
 If your background is in technical research, this is a strong path.

 Keep it short.
 Three sentences: your name and company, your relevant technical expertise, and a direct ask to judge their upcoming event.
 No biography.
 No lengthy credential list.
 Organizers are busy students or program managers who need a fast yes or no from you.
-Knowing how to get invited to judge hackathon events is mostly about low-friction, direct outreach, not credentials.
+Getting invited is mostly about low-friction, direct outreach — not credentials.

 The documentation USCIS wants for judging evidence